Summary

 Modern Design Trends for 2026

 High contrast and bold typography dominate design trends in 2026.
 These elements make your charts easier to read on all devices.
-According to Venngage, 62% of designers now use AI in at least three parts of their workflow.
+According to Venngage, most designers now use AI in their workflow.

 Accessible and inclusive designs are becoming standard practice.
 This means choosing colors that work for colorblind users.
 It also means making sure text is large enough for easy reading.